MidnattLantern/MidnattLantern/README.md

-Full stack dev diploma via Code Institute
+- Full stack dev diploma via Code Institute.
-Specializing in frontend and UX using React
+- Specializing in frontend and UX using React.

 <!---
 MidnattLantern/MidnattLantern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.